 7. Single-Arm Row

-Areas targeted: Entire back, shoulders, arms
+Areas targeted: Entire back, shoulders, and arms

-Frequency: 2 sets, 8 repetitions each side
+Frequency: 2 sets, 8 repetitions on each side

-- Stand at hip-width apart with your knees slightly bent.
+- Stand hip-width with slightly bent knees

 8. Bicep Curls